ministryofjustice/find-moj-data-user-guide/source/documentation/ingestion/cadet-registration.md

+---
+title: Adding tables to Find MoJ data from Create a Derived Table (CaDeT)
+owner_slack: "#data-catalogue"
+last_reviewed_on: 2024-09-25
+review_in: 1 month
+---

 # Adding tables to Find MoJ data from Create a Derived Table (CaDeT)

 Find MoJ data uses the [Create a Derived Table](https://github.com/moj-analytical-services/create-a-derived-table) service (CaDeT) as a source of metadata about the Analytical Platform.
 CaDeT uses a python package called [dbt](https://www.getdbt.com/product/what-is-dbt).